SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

    * Runs `flake8` on the repository

    (HINT: You should be able to just change the last steps of the `tests.yml` workflow file)

+3. Create a new workflow file  called `mypy.yml`, that implements the following three steps

+   * Setup python environment

+   * Installs `mypy`

+   * Runs `mypy` on the repository

+3. Try to make sure that all tests are passing on repository.
+Especially `mypy` can be hard to get passing, so this exercise formally only requires you to get `isort` and `flake8` passing.